 The cost of credit shows you the real cost of borrowing.
 It is the difference between the amount you borrow and the total you will repay including the interest by the end of the loan period.

-This tracks your record in repaying loans.
-Most lenders use a central agency, the Irish Credit Bureau to check your credit history.
+Your credit history or profile is a record of how you repay your loans or other forms of credit.
+Irish lenders have a legal duty to use the Central Credit Register and to send reports about your loans to it.
 It keeps files on individual borrowers, and uses the information it gets from lenders to build up each borrower's credit history.

 This is when a payment or series of payments on a loan are missed.